-- 1. Identify responsibilities and plan the work of housekeeping in a hotel operation. - Discuss housekeeping operation's concepts of environmental and energy management. - Summarize the routine of guestroom cleaning from room assignments, through inspections, and turndown service.
+- Describe and distinguish the role of housekeeping in a hotel operation. - 2.
+Apply concepts of environmentally sound procedures for sustainable housekeeping. - Summarize the routine of guest room cleaning from room assignments, through inspections, and turndown service.

 HS216 HUMAN RESOURCES MANAGEMENT